Course Programme Epidemiology 2026

 Speakers

-PD Dr. Amely Campe: Research Associate at the Institute for Biometry, Epidemiology and Information Processing at the University of Veterinary Medicine Hannover
+PD Dr. Amely Campe: Research Associate at the Institute of Biometry, Epidemiology and Information Processing at the University of Veterinary Medicine Hannover

-Prof. Dr. Lothar Kreienbrock: Director of the Institute for Biometry, Epidemiology and Information Processing at the University of Veterinary Medicine Hannover
+Prof. Dr. Lothar Kreienbrock: Director of the Institute of Biometry, Epidemiology and Information Processing at the University of Veterinary Medicine Hannover

 Dr. Hermann Pohlabeln: Research Associate in the Department of Biometry and Data Management at the Leibniz Institute for Prevention Research and Epidemiology - BIPS GmbH, Bremen